bradygrapentine/tamagotchi-front-end/README.md

 - connect to an API to get random pictures and display in pet pages, as opposed to stock imagery

-- add some fancy styling like shadows and gradients (maybe)

 - add sound effects when interacting with pet, when pet dies, and when pet created

 - add media queries for pet page to adjust size of text and buttons